fledge-iot/fledge/tests/system/python/docs/e2e/test_e2e_kafka.rst

 This test is designed to perform end-to-end testing of Fledge by ingesting data into Fledge using the `fledge-south-coap` plugin and sending it to the Kafka Server using the `fledge-north-kafka` plugin.

-This test comprises *TestE2EKafka* class having only one test cases functions:
+This test consists of *TestE2EKafka* class, which contains only one test case functions:

-1. **test_end_to_end**: Test that data is ingested into Fledge via south service of `fledge-south-coap` plugin and sent to Kafka Server via `fledge-north-kafka` plugin, also verifies the data sent and received counts, checks whether the required asset is created, and ensures that the data sent from Fledge via the `fledge-north-kafka` plugin reaches the Kafka Server.
+1. **test_end_to_end**: Verifies that data is ingested into Fledge through the south service of the fledge-south-coap plugin and sent to the Kafka Server via the fledge-north-kafka plugin.
+It also checks the data sent and received counts, ensures the required asset is created, and confirms that the data sent from Fledge via the fledge-north-kafka plugin reaches the Kafka Server.

 Prerequisite